turukawa/whyqd/readme.md

 Whyqd is an extensible object-based wiki bringing revision control, content presentation, branching and embedding to any type of digital object.

-Whyqd allows content creators to publish and sell via a personal demand pricing model (e.g. the further a user reads into your novel, the more the final price will cost them), and allow users to remix and republish the content after they've bought it.
+Whyqd allows content creators to publish and sell via a personal demand pricing model (e.g. the further a user reads into your novel, the higher the final price will be), and allow users to remix and republish the content after they've bought it.

 Remixing means that users could translate a novel, write their own fan-fiction, or expand on existing work all without having to do more than start editing.